Your guide to registrations for international transport

 Bonded storage

-Bonded goods must be kept in a registered customs storage warehouse until it is cleared, and the relevant import or excise taxes are paid, or the goods are exported.
+Bonded goods must be kept in a registered customs storage warehouse until it is cleared, the relevant import or excise taxes are paid, or the goods are exported.
 A customs storage warehouse is often referred to as a bond store or bonded warehouse.

-Traders who keep goods in bond may register their own bond store, or make use of a bonded storage facility owned by a service provider.
+Traders who keep goods in bond may register their bond store, or make use of a bonded storage facility owned by a service provider.

 Freight agents and carriage providers may register and manage a bonded facility (storage warehouse) to offer this service to their clients.